eProsima/Fast-DDS-docs/docs/fastdds/use_cases/wifi/server_discovery.rst

 announcements sent to multicast addresses so that all the :ref:`DomainParticipants<dds_layer_domainParticipant>` in the network can acknowledge each other.
-This phase is followed by a Endpoint Discovery Phase (EDP) where all the :ref:`DomainParticipants<dds_layer_domainParticipant>` use discovered unicast addresses to exchange information about their :ref:`dds_layer_publisher` and :ref:`dds_layer_subscriber` entities with the rest of the :ref:`DomainParticipants<dds_layer_domainParticipant>`, so that matching between entities of the same topic can occur.
+This phase is followed by a Endpoint Discovery Phase (EDP) where all the DomainParticipants use discovered unicast addresses to exchange information about their :ref:`dds_layer_publisher` and :ref:`dds_layer_subscriber` entities with the rest of the DomainParticipants, so that matching between entities of the same topic can occur.

-*Fast DDS* provides a client-server discovery mechanism, in which a server :ref:`dds_layer_domainParticipant` operates as the central point of communication.
+*Fast DDS* provides a client-server discovery mechanism, in which a server DomainParticipant operates as the central point of communication.
-It collects and processes the metatraffic sent by the client :ref:`DomainParticipants<dds_layer_domainParticipant>`, and then distributes the appropriate information among the rest of the clients.
+It collects and processes the metatraffic sent by the client DomainParticipants, and then distributes the appropriate information among the rest of the clients.

 A complete description of the feature can be found at :ref:`discovery_server`.